 “It’s not a traditional open primary,” he said.
 “Sixteen states have traditional open primaries, including our neighbors in Arkansas and Texas, where a voter can go in and they can get whatever partisan primary ballot they want.
 That’s what ‘open primary’ means.”

 Powell said he would prefer an open primary system similar to the setup in Louisiana, in which all the candidates are on the ballot and all registered voters can vote.
-Races in which no candidate receives more than 50 percent of the vote would be forced into a runoff election.
+Louisiana races in which no candidate receives more than 50 percent of the vote are forced into a runoff election between the top two contenders, regardless of political party.

 Oklahoma Democratic Party Chairwoman Alicia Andrews, contacted by phone, said she has not seen the proposal but is supportive of measures that grant voters more access to the ballot.